Ask EDC: Quartz or Automatic Watches?

 Virnie Apal, Editorial Assistant

-My favorite thing about this Citizen Q&Q H010 (other than the price) is the solar quartz movement, which is able to charge the battery so it won't need regular replacing.
-It's simple, accurate, and practical for my day-to-day use.
+My favorite thing about this Citizen Q&Q H010 (other than the price) is the solar quartz movement, which can charge the battery without regular replacement.
+It’s simple, accurate, and practical for my day-to-day use.